isomerpages/moe-chijtp/_departments/Learning@IJ/Drama.md

 at hand.
 At the end of each weekly lesson, they showcase their learning through a short performance, drawing on their personal experiences, observations, and interpretation of the stimulus provided.</p>
+<p>The foundations of performance-making and theatre are laid here in lower
+secondary.</p>
 <h4>AIMS OF DRAMA</h4>
 <hr>
 <p>During the course of study students in CHIJ Secondary will:</p>